yatingw24/exports/README.md

 # The US is Losing China's Pork Market
-Pork as one of the exportTrump's recent decision to slash funding to research institutions and health systems has sent shockwaves through academia.
-In response, many universities have been forced to halt new admissions, leaving students and faculty grappling with the fallout.
-However, the financial struggles for Humanities, Arts, and Social Science phD students date back much earlier, **long before this funding cut**.
+Pork as one of the major US export sector now faces threats.
+Trump's recent decision to raise the tariff to an unprecedented level has pushed US' trade partners to retaliate even harsher.
+As one of the top pork buyers, China imposed a new round of tariff on US goods, including pork.
+The stakes are high for the U.S. pork industry under a volatile relationship between the U.S. and China.

 Here is the shortcut to my [article:](https://yatingw24.github.io/exports/)